DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 - In the stomach, the gastric gland secretes gastric juice which contains two enzymes—renin and pepsin.

-The renin acts on milk (or it helps to curdle milk) while the pepsin breaks down proteins to peptones.
+The renin acts on milk (or it helps to curdle the milk) while the pepsin breaks down proteins to peptones.

 - The gastric gland also secretes hydrochloric acid (Hcl) which creates an acid medium for two enzymes to act.
 The Hcl also helps to kill some bacteria in the stomach.
 The food is churned by muscular contraction of the stomach wall (churning movement) which enables the mixing of food with digestive juice.
 The churning movement then converts the food into a semi-liquid state called chyme.